-As part of Pembina's approach to Indigenous relations, Pembina seeks to enter into lasting and mutually-beneficial relationships with all Indigenous peoples affected by its operations.
-By striving for positive and mutually-beneficial relationships with Indigenous leadership and communities, Pembina employees, consultants and contractors will help build continued success for Pembina's existing and expanding systems and other businesses.
+As part of Pembina's approach to Indigenous relations, Pembina seeks to enter into lasting and mutually-beneficial relationships with Indigenous and Tribal peoples affected by its operations.
+By striving for positive and mutually-beneficial relationships with Indigenous and Tribal communities, Pembina directors, employees, consultants and contractors will help build continued success for Pembina's existing and expanding systems and other businesses.